November 18, 2025

 Planera Featured on Construction Conversations Podcast

-Zachry Construction Corporation Taps Planera to Optimize Resource Scheduling
+Zachry Construction Uses Planera to Optimize Resource Scheduling

-Planera Unleashes Visual, Collaborative Scheduling in the Field with iPad Launch
+Planera Launches Visual, Collaborative Field Scheduling on iPad

 Planera Featured on Category Visionaries Podcast